-Configuring rolling app deployments
+Configuring app deployments

 Page last updated:

-You can use Cloud Foundry Command Line Interface (cf CLI) commands or the Cloud Foundry API (CAPI) to push your apps to Cloud Foundry using a rolling deployment.
+You can use Cloud Foundry Command Line Interface (cf CLI) commands or the Cloud Foundry API (CAPI) to push your apps to Cloud Foundry using a deployment.

 For information about the traditional method for addressing app downtime while pushing app updates, see Using blue-green deployment to reduce downtime and risk.